sikanhe/gqtx/README.md

 Can we eat our ?
 It turns out we can.

 ## Type safety without manual work
-GraphQL schemas defined by `gqtx` can express more things and place more constraint on the graphql schema than the vanilla javascript or alternative typescript libraries:

-What this means is that only valid schemas should pass the type checker.
-If a schema compiles, the following holds:
+A GraphQL schema defined by `gqtx` places more constraint on its types than the vanilla javascript or alternative typescript libraries - only valid schemas should pass the type checker.
+And If a schema compiles, the following holds:

 - The type of a field agrees with the return type of the resolver.
 - The arguments of a field agrees with the accepted arguments of the resolver.